Tresre/miniplayer/README.md

 # Music Player
-Very simple music player made using HTML, CSS, and JS.
+Simple mini music player made using HTML, CSS, and JS.

 ## Demo

-Use this code if you want to embed the demo music player on your site.
+Use this code if you want to embed the demo mini music player on your site.

 ### CSS
 ```